Pumpkin Spice Oatmeal Recipe

-If you love pumpkin recipes, make this creamy pumpkin oatmeal for your next breakfast.
-All those fall flavors come together anytime you want them, whether it’s pumpkin season and you want to pair it with your pumpkin pie spice latte or just want a great way to start your weekday morning.
+If you love pumpkin recipes, make this creamy pumpkin spice oatmeal for your next breakfast.
+All those cozy fall flavors come together anytime you want them (in just 5 minutes).
+Whether it’s pumpkin season and you want to pair it with your pumpkin pie spice latte, or you just want a great way to start your weekday morning.

 Why You’ll Love This Recipe